talhahasanzia/x-version/README.md

 This would give error previously because of missing Android config but now it is supported.

 - iOS versioning is moved to project config (`.pbxproj`) file to avoid editing `Info.plist` directly.
 This is same file which gets updated when we change version from Xcode GUI.
-- Added support for reading version from project's version i.e. `version` field in `package.json`.